vivekshetye/csye6225-fall2017/csye6225-spring-boot-starter-webapp-master/infrastructure/aws/cloudformation/README.md

 Create a CloudFormation stack that contains following resources:

-1) Create security group
+1) Create security group for EC2 Instance
-2) Configure security group
+2) Configure security group for EC2 Instances
 3) Launch EC2 Instance
-4) Wait for instance to be in running state.
+4) Wait for EC2 instance to be in running state.
 5) Retrieving instance’s public IP address.
 6) Add/Update type A resource record set ec2.YOUR_DOMAIN_NAME.me in the Route 53 zone for your domain with the IP of the newly launched EC2 instance.
 TTL for the resource record set should be set to 60 seconds.
+7) Create security group for RDS instance.
+8) Configure security group for RDS instance.
+9) Add Ingress rule to security group to allow traffic.
+10) Create a DynamoDB table with provided configuration.
+11) Create a S3 bucket with customized bucket name.
+12) Create 2 subnets in existing vpc.
+13) Create a DB subnet group.
+14) Launch RDS instance.

 #Getting Started

 Install and setup AWS command line interface.